 Is it too late to start strength training at 50?

 Not even close.
 Research consistently shows that women can build significant muscle mass and strength well into their 50s, 60s, and beyond.
 Many women at Strong Republic start in their 50s and achieve the best fitness of their lives.
+Read more about why strength training matters after 50.

 How often should a woman over 50 do strength training?